 Get the bullpen ready

 If you need to follow up with a second postemergence application due to a later flush of weeds, the Enlist weed control system gives you flexibility.
 The wider application window helps hit weeds when they are vulnerable.
 In addition, both Enlist herbicides feature 2,4-D choline with inherently low volatility.
 For two modes of action, choose either Enlist Duo with glyphosate or tank mix Enlist One with glufosinate.

 Farmers who learn to change up their herbicide modes of action can keep striking out weeds all summer long.
 The result can be a sweet victory celebration at harvest.

 Learn more about the Enlist™ weed control system at Enlist.com or by using the Enlist Ahead resource.
 Also check out the YouTube channel or Twitter at @EnlistOnline.

 Using an array of herbicides that offer multiple modes of action goes a long way in producing a farmer’s “field of dreams.”

-™Trademark of The Dow Chemical Company (“Dow”) or E. I. du Pont de Nemours and Company (“DuPont”) or affiliated companies of Dow or DuPont.
-Enlist herbicides are not registered for sale or use in all states or counties.
+™®Elevore, Enlist Duo, Enlist One, Sonic and Trivence are trademarks of Dow AgroSciences, DuPont or Pioneer, and their affiliated companies or their respective owners.
+Enlist Duo and Enlist One herbicides are not registered for sale or use in all states or counties.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your area.
-Enlist herbicides are the only 2,4-D products authorized for use in Enlist crops.
-Always read and follow label directions. ©2018 Dow AgroSciences LLC
+Enlist Duo and Enlist One are the only 2,4-D products authorized for use with Enlist crops.
+Consult Enlist herbicide labels for weed species controlled.
+Sonic is not registered for sale or use in all states.
+Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
+Always read and follow label directions. ©2019 Dow AgroSciences LLC